1coderookie/BSB-LPB-LAN_EN/docs/chap15.md

 ## 15.1 Can I Use the Adapter & Software with a Raspbery Pi?

 Yes and no.
-The adapter itself can be used in conjuction with a Raspberry Pi 2, if you make certain adjustments and add certain parts.
+The adapter itself can be used in conjuction with a Raspberry Pi, if you use certain parts.
 Please see the following chapters for further informations: [chap.
-12.9](chap12.md#129-raspberry-pi-2), [appendix a1](appendix_a1.md) and [appendix a2.2](appendix_a2.md#a22-parts-list).
+12.9](chap12.md#129-raspberry-pi) and [appendix a2.2](appendix_a2.md#a22-parts-list).

-The BSB-LAN software can NOT be used with a RPi, it is only usable with the described Arduino.
-Further informations are available in [chap.
-12.9](chap12.md#129-raspberry-pi-2).
+**The BSB-LAN software can NOT be used with a RPi, it is only usable with the described Arduino.** Further informations are available in [chap.
+12.9](chap12.md#129-raspberry-pi).

 ---